-The signature high pass filter features a 12 dB/oct slope and a frequency range of 15 Hz to 500 Hz.
+The signature high pass filter features a 12 dB/oct slope.
 Use in tandem with the low shelf to influence the focus, weight and warmth of the low end of any signal.

-The filter can optionally be turned off using

-the green light.
+The filter can optionally be turned off using the green light.